José María Reina Andrade: "The cadets" assassination attempt

-By 1908, Santo Domingo Church members had modified the path of its centennial and traditional Good Friday procession, such that now is passed in front of Estrada Cabrera house on the 7th S. Avenue in Guatemala City.
+By 1908, Santo Domingo Church members had modified the path of its centennial and traditional Good Friday procession, such that now was passed in front of the Estrada Cabrera house on 7th S. Avenue in Guatemala City.
 That year, several Military Academy cadets, after noticing that the procession uniforms completely covered the face of the penitents, decided to disguise themselves and blend in the procession and by the time it passed in front of the president's house, they would storm in and take him prisoner.
 However, the extremely efficient spy system that Estrada Cabrera had in place allowed him to thwart the kidnapping attempt.
-As soon as he learned about this, Estrada Cabrera prohibited the procession from pass in front of his house, placed a fenced on front of it and prohibited the use of masks for the Holy Week processions.
+As soon as he learned about this, Estrada Cabrera prohibited the procession from passing in front of his house, placed a fence in front of it and prohibited the use of masks for the Holy Week processions.

-On 20 April 1908, during the official reception of the new United States Ambassador in the National Palace, Military Academy cadet Víctor Manuel Vega, in revenge of what happened to his classmates and teachers, shot Estrada Cabrera point black, but only managed to hurt him on his pinky finger.
-A flag from the official escort avoided the bullet from reaching the president.
-Enraged, and in order to set a precedent, Estrada Cabrera order to shoot all Vega's Military Academy unit, except two, Rogelio Girón and Manuel Hurtarte, who were taken prisoners without any legal document.
+On 20 April 1908, during the official reception of the new United States Ambassador in the National Palace, Military Academy cadet Víctor Manuel Vega, in revenge of what happened to his classmates and teachers, shot Estrada Cabrera point blank, but only managed to hurt him in his pinky.
+A flag from the official escort helped avoid the bullet from reaching the president.
+Enraged, and in order to set a precedent, Estrada Cabrera ordered to shoot all of Vega's Military Academy unit, except two, Rogelio Girón and Manuel Hurtarte, who were taken prisoners without any legal document.
 Vega had died on the spot where he tried to attack the president, killed instantly by his bodyguards.
 The president also ordered the Military Academy to be closed, its building demolished and that salt would be spread on the field.
 Several military officers were sent to prison, including some loyal to the president.